 - Requests for the full list of available dashboards returns within 100 milliseconds 99.9% of the time.

 - Requests to open the dashboard launcher complete without error 99.9% of the time.

 - Requests for an individual dashboard return within 100 milliseconds 99.9% of the time.

 - Requests to open an individual dashboard complete without error 99.9% of the time.

-Tracking programmatic SLIs in New Relic
+Track all programmatic SLIs in New Relic One

 - Gather metrics and events (custom or automatic) through instrumentation, and, if your capability involves APIs, run New Relic Synthetic API tests to ensure they behave as expected.

 - Create alert conditions that will create a violation if your SLIs exceed their objectives.